ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 Restarting everything can be done via

 ```
-$ scs.sh down
+$ scs-md.sh down
-$ scs.sh up
+$ scs-md.sh up
 ```

-There is a nuclear option `scs.sh rmdocker` to aggressively remove docker instances etc. if you need to restart from scratch.
+There is a nuclear option `scs-md.sh rmdocker` to aggressively remove docker instances etc. if you need to restart from scratch.

 * health.sh